Sleepytime

 What came first was the music.
 I don’t know why music works for me; it could be that the music distracts the busy analytical part of my mind enough so the sleepy part can shut everything down.

-In my iTunes music library, I created a playlist folder called "Zleep" (it sorts to the bottom) and in it, I have playlists for the following:
+In my iTunes music library, I created a playlist folder called “aZleep” (it sorts to the top of the folder list) and in it, I have playlists for the following:

-- Some time back, Moby released a playlist of slow, droney tracks that he created to help himself relax and sleep.
-Each track is from 17 to 35 minutes long, so I created playlists holding just 2 or 3 tracks at a time.
+• Some time back, Moby released a playlist of slow, droney tracks that he created to help himself relax and sleep, “Long Ambients1: Calm.
+Sleep.”
+Each track is from 17 to 35 minutes long.
 I usually find myself asleep within a few minutes.
+I let the music play to the end of the playlist in case I wake up in the night.

-And that's it.
-When I go to bed, I pick whichever playlist stands out and crawl under the covers.
-If I get up in the night, I'll simply start playing it again.
+And that’s it.
+When I go to bed, I pick whichever category of sound stands out and crawl under the covers.
+If I get up in the night, I’ll simply start playing it again.

 The other key to making this work for me is my LG HBS-730 Bluetooth headset.
 I’ve had these for so long the button locations are in my muscle memory.

-I use a bit of black tape to cover up the blinking blue light.
+I use a bit of black tape to cover up the blinking blue light indicating that bluetooth is activated.
 Whenever I wake in the night and want to hear the music again, I simply press the Play button and the active playlist starts right up.

 My sleeping problems seem to be 90 percent licked.
 The waking-up-and-not-raring-to-go-in-the-morning problem is still there, but these things take time.